toffaletti/libten/doc/kernel.rst

 Overview
 ========

 The kernel of the task system.
-Types and functions for setup and information about the environment.
+Get information and setup the environment.

 .. _kernel_boot_note:
 .. note::

-    :func:`kernel::boot` must be called from the main thread before any other threads are created.
-This can be done by explicitely calling it from `main()` or implicitely by spawning a task from `main()`.
+    :func:`kernel::boot` must be called from the main thread before any other threads are created because it modifies signal handlers and sets an alternate signal stack.
+This can be done by explicitly calling it from `main()` or implicitely by spawning a task from `main()`.

 Reference